Skip to main content

 docker tag your-registry.internal/library/alpine:latest alpine:latest

-Step 2: Provide the vm-container bootstrap assets
+Step 3: Configure the vm-container and bootstrap proxy

 experimental: